blackbaud/skyux1/js/sky/src/listbuilder/docs/demo.md

         - `bb-listbuilder-card-id` &mdash; *(Optional.)* Specifies a unique identifier for the card.
 Required when using multiselect with cards.
   - `bb-listbuilder-repeater` &mdash; Component that contains a repeater view for the listbuilder.
     - `bb-listbuilder-repeater-item` &mdash; Attribute that can be placed on an individual repeater item in the listbuilder to highlight last search text on load.
     - `bb-listbuilder-repeater-item-id` &mdash; *(Optional.)* Specifies a unique identifier for the repeater item.
-Required when using multiselect with repeater itemss.
+Required when using multiselect with repeater items.
+  - `bb-listbuilder-grid` &mdash; Component that contains a grid view for the listbuilder.
+You can add a column picker in the listbuilder secondary actions by using the `bb-listbuilder-column-picker` component.
+When placing a `bb-grid` within this component, the following attributes can be used (see [grid](../grids) documentation for information about grid options).
+    - `bb-grid-options`
+      - `columns`
+      - `data`
+      - `getContextMenuItems`
+      - `multiselect`
+      - `resources`
+      - `selectedColumnIds`
+      - `sortOptions`
+    - `bb-grid-multiselect-selected-ids`
   - `bb-listbuilder-content-custom` &mdash; Component that contains a custom view in the listbuilder.
     - `bb-listbuilder-content-custom-view-name` &mdash; Specifies a unique name for the custom view.
     - `bb-listbuilder-content-custom-view-switcher-class` &mdash; Specifies a css class for the icon for this custom view to be used in the view switcher.